 Panorama did a program about the deliberately addictive design of applications on Smartphones: The Dark Side: via @bbciplayer.

 Social media is the biggest source of damage.
 Internet grooming is a severe threat where adults trick children into doing things they would not normally do.
 Cyberbullying has caused many suicides throughout the world.
 Trolling is commonplace, with even the home secretary being a victim.
 If senior politicians can’t be protected, what chance is there for ordinary people and especially children?

 If the content is not damaging enough, many websites with adult content also have viruses and other Malware, which will cause computer problems and commit identity theft.

 As children get older, keeping them safe becomes more difficult as the average teenager is more tech-savvy than the average parent.
 VPNs are regularly advertised as a way to protect anonymity, but unfortunately, these can also be used by children to bypass parental controls.

 Don’t forget the grandparents, who are less likely to be aware of the dangers and, in most cases, are more trusting.

 How to protect children online?

 The other option is to install web filtering software on each device, which can be effective, but with increasing numbers of devices in the home managing, each device becomes time-consuming and error-prone.
-Also, the different types of equipment, Windows PC, Apple Mac, Linux, Android or IOS all would need different software which each need managing and have a cost.
+Also, the different types of equipment, Windows PC, Apple Mac, Linux, Android or IOS, all would need different software, which each needs managing and have a cost.

 To protect your children online